xma711/notebook/web/json/README.md

 (note that an integer key will become string in json.
 Maybe all the keys will be string in json.)

-Exmaple for convert json to dict:
+Example for convert json to dict:
 json.loads('["foo", {"bar":["baz", null, 1.0, 2]}]')